Animeshz/site/content/journal/2023/June.md

 # June 2023

-At the time of writing, its been halfway the june has passed.
+At the time of writing, its ~~been halfway~~ (update: _almost the whole_) june has passed.
 And a lot has happened this month as my classes have ended after the endsem, with a break of this full month.

 ## Reached home 4th of June